 Vehicle Safety Discounts

 Your provider may hand out discounts for car safety.
 This is when your car meets current safety standards.
-Examples include:
+Examples of safety features that qualify for auto insurance discounts include:

 Check with your insurer to see what types of car safety discounts it has.